 As an educator, Sam has considerable experience working with middle school to college-level students.
 Sam was a fellow and teaching artist with the MusAid Organization, teaching at their workshops in Belize City, Belize (2014, in collaboration with the Pallotti School of Music) and San Salvador, El Salvador (2017, in collaboration with El Sistema El Salvador).
 In both of these programs, Sam worked with students of all ages, teaching private lessons, coaching chamber ensembles, and coaching the youth orchestras in intensive 2-week sessions.
 Sam was also a teaching artist with the Yale Music In Schools program from 2014-2016, teaching private lessons and coaching ensembles in both their school year program and their summer academy program.

 Sam studied double bass with Donald Palma, Tim Cobb, Lou Kosma, Jonathan Storck, and Jay Brunka.
 He graduated with a Bachelor’s degree in Music Performance in 2013 from Rutgers University, and a Master’s in Music from Yale University in 2015.
 Highlights at Rutgers University include winning first prize in the Rutgers Sinfonia concerto competition, performing Nino Rota’s Divertimento Concertante as soloist with the Sinfonia, and recording Massenet’s Cendrillon with the Rutgers Symphony Orchestra.
-Highlights at Yale include performing John Adams’ Absolute Jest as principal bass with the Yale Philharmonia (under the baton of the conductor), studying arranging with Prof. Willie Ruff, and performing in master classes ran by Michael Klinghoffer, Joseph Conyers, Jeremy McCoy, and Bret Simner.
+Highlights at Yale include performing John Adams’ Absolute Jest as principal bass with the Yale Philharmonia (under the baton of the composer), studying arranging with Prof. Willie Ruff, and performing in master classes ran by Michael Klinghoffer, Joseph Conyers, Jeremy McCoy, and Bret Simner.

 In addition to his performance and freelance work, Sam is the assistant manager of the Yale Philharmonia, where he manages the orchestra’s library, stage crew, and assists in running the New Music New Haven program.
 Outside of music, Sam is an avid home cook, an amateur beer brewer, a Twitch streamer, and was one a karate instructor, with experience running classes for students of all age groups and skill levels.